Small Town, Big Idea

 Accessible to everyone, the Hurleyville model is paving the way for all individuals to lead healthy, sustainable and productive lives.
 A truly healthy community.

-With state-of-the-art equipment, this maker's space on Hurleyville’s Main Street houses The Center’s universal design team.
-3D printers, video production rooms, a wood shop equipped with tools, and a ceramic studio are just a small glimpse at the equipment and resources available at The Maker’s Lab.
+With state-of-the-art equipment, THINC on Hurleyville’s Main Street houses The Center’s universal design team.
+3D printers, video production rooms, a wood shop equipped with tools, and a ceramic studio are just a small glimpse at the equipment and resources available here.
 This lab provides a natural collaborative space where innovative ideas are manifested, community relations are fostered, and parent/child partnerships grow.

 People everywhere are discovering that The Hurleyville Sentinel is the best way to stay up to date with all that's happening in "the liveliest little hamlet in the Mountains!"
 It's America's newest and freshest small town newspaper.